smritipradhan/forms-user-input/README.md

 When to Validate the User Input ?

+1. When form is submitted
-Wtted 2.
-When Input losses focus 3.
-On Every Keystroke
+2. When Input losses focus
+3. On Every Keystroke

 ---